Super thick and chewy Chocolate Chip Cookies made from scratch.

 - In a large mixing bowl, add cold butter and sugar.
 Beat with an electric mixer until combined.
 Add vanilla and egg.
 Beat again until combined – but try not to over mix.

-- Add flour, cornflour and baking soda and beat on a low speed until soft cookie dough forms.
+- Add flour, cornflour, baking soda and salt, if using, and beat on a low speed until soft cookie dough forms.
 Add chocolate and walnuts and beat briefly.

 - Scoop out cookie dough***, roughly 2 tablespoons per cookie, and place on prepared oven trays, leaving room for the cookie to spread.